Rvl-Vovka/rr/README.md

 ## linux

- - **curl -L rvl-vovka.github.io/rr/biglinux | sh** ― *shows huge rickroll with really good quality [requires really good internet connection or will take some time to load]*
+ - **curl -sL rvl-vovka.github.io/rr/biglinux | sh** ― *shows huge rickroll with really good quality [requires really good internet connection or will take some time to load]*

- -  **curl -L rvl-vovka.github.io/rr/midlinux | sh** ― *shows rickroll of normal size and normal quality [recommended for fullscreen]*
+ -  **curl -sL rvl-vovka.github.io/rr/midlinux | sh** ― *shows rickroll of normal size and normal quality [recommended for fullscreen]*

 -   **curl -sL rvl-vovka.github.io/rr/midnobglinux | sh** ― *shows rickroll of normal size and normal quality but without background [much faster than with background so it is recommended for slower internet and/or slow terminal emulator, e.g. termux, at this point -s is recommended because width of rickroll is less than width of curl downloading progress messages]*